-I am a postdoctoral research associate in the Computer Science Department at the University of Maryland (UMD) working with Dana Nau (Computer Science) and Michele Gelfand (Psychology).
+I was a postdoctoral research associate in the Computer Science Department at the University of Maryland (UMD) working with Dana Nau (Computer Science) and Michele Gelfand (Psychology).
 I received my Ph.D.
 (Dec 2012) and M.S.
 (2010) in Computer Science from UMD and my B.S. in Discovery Informatics at the College of Charleston in 2007.

 For an updated CV, please email me at the address in the sidebar.